Elk Scaloppine: A Wild Game Twist on a Classic Italian Dish

 Instructions

-- Carefully slice the elk into 8 steaks that are roughly 1/2 inch thick.
-It is easier to slice when the meat is semi-defrosted.
-Place each slice between 2 pieces of plastic wrap and pound to ¼ inch thickness using a meat mallet.
-Season with kosher salt and ground black pepper.
+- Carefully slice the elk into 8 steaks, roughly ½ inch thick.
+It’s easier to slice when the meat is partially frozen.
+Place each slice between 2 pieces of plastic wrap and pound with a meat mallet to about ¼ inch thickness.
+Season both sides with kosher salt and freshly ground black pepper.

-- In a large skillet, heat 4 tablespoons of butter over medium heat.
-Working in batches, fry the elk until golden brown, about 2 minutes per side.
-Remove from the skillet and set aside.
+- In a large skillet, heat 4 tablespoons butter over medium heat.
+Working in batches, cook the elk until golden brown, about 2 minutes per side.
+Remove the steaks and set aside.

-- Add the remaining butter and the shallots to the pan and cook until the onions are softened, about 2 to 3 minutes.
-Add the wine scraping the bottom to loosen up any of the browned bits stuck to the skillet.
-Add the capers and the juice from ½ of a lemon and cook until the sauce reduces by half.
-Season with salt and pepper if needed.
+- Add the remaining butter and shallots to the skillet.
+Cook until softened, about 2–3 minutes.
+Add white wine, scraping up any browned bits from the skillet.
+Stir in capers and the juice from ½ a lemon, cooking until the sauce reduces by half.
+Taste and adjust seasoning with salt and pepper if needed.

-- Transfer the elk to a serving platter and pour the sauce over the top.
-Garnish with sliced lemons and serve with cooked thin spaghetti.
+- Transfer the elk to a serving platter, pour the sauce over the top, and garnish with sliced lemons.
+Serve with cooked thin spaghetti or your favorite side.

 Fantastic recipe.
 I made this for a group of friends who are not hunters or wild game connoisseurs.
 The recipe is easy to follow and simple to make.
 I plated the pasta on a large platter and laid the steaks over the top before pouring the sauce from the pan over the dish.
 Everyone loved it!